School Programme 2019/2020

 In Ireland, all the recommended childhood vaccines given in the schools immunisation programme are free.

-The programme aims to vaccinate on an annual basis all 12 to 13 year old girls with HPV by targeting girls in first year in second level schools and age equivalent in special schools and home schooled students.
+The programme aims to vaccinate on an annual basis by offering boys and girls in first year in second level schools and age equivalent in special schools and home schooled students HPV vaccine.

 Information materials for parents are available in the HPV school section